jack9603301/dell_dynamic_fan_control/README.md

 ## Get help from the community

-This is a personal hobby project; feel free to open issues or contact me directly for assistance.
+This is a personal hobby project, feel free to open issues or contact me directly for assistance.
 While I strive to respond as quickly as possible, please do not expect an immediate reply.

 I may not be able to provide support for every scenario, as the software was created solely to handle server fan control and noise reduction.
 You are welcome to share any suggestions or submit a pull request (PR) to add features you find valuable.